simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 ```

 The `profile` management command emulates a single user session that can send HTTP requests to the Simpl server and WAMP messages to the game's modelservice.
-A test user email address is provided to the tasks defined by in the model service's ProfileCase subclass.
+A test user email address is provided to the tasks defined by the model service's ProfileCase subclass.

 The `profile.sh` script asynchronously runs the `profile` command against a series of test user email addresses stored in a text file and
 reports how many seconds it takes for all tasks to complete.
 It is useful for developing profiling tasks locally.